Most of the PowerPoint animation advice on the web focuses on note using them (or how they are often abused).

 Say you were wrapping up your talk and wanted to get feedback from your audience.
 Do you think they’d be more responsive and willing to raise their hands with the slide on the left or on the right?

-Would your clients prefer receiving the holiday card on the left, or the animated card on the right?
+Would your clients prefer receiving the holiday card on the left, or the animated PowerPoint slide on the right?
 Does one show more of an effort?

-If you’re showing your prospective client how you plan to work through the 5-step process with them over the next month, which two slides would you rather present to them?
+If you’re showing your prospective client how you plan to work through a 5-step process, would you rather present them with a static image, or the below cool effect?

 This is one of the simplest mistakes people make when adding animations to their slides…